 Impact on Ad Revenue & Site Performance

 Under the right conditions, auto-refresh can help publishers grow their overall ad revenue by increasing revenue-per-session.
 That being said, CPMs tend to decline with each successive instance of refresh.
-According to data collected by Sortable, refreshing an ad placement once reduces CPM by almost 10%, while reducing it 5 times reduces it by 25%.

 Conversely, auto-refreshing will lead to higher bandwidth usage and a drop in user experience for any website.
 For every refresh, the webpage will make new HTTP requests to the ad server, and consume data while fetching the new set of ad creatives.
 Most users can tell when ads are being refreshed and it can lead to the webpage appearing jerky or flashing.